snirhap/auditale/README.md

 ### Seed test/fake data:

-I build a tool to seed "realistic" data into the database (happens automatically in testing env), the tool running in background is:
+A tool to seed "realistic" data into the database (happens automatically in testing env), the tool running in background is:

 ```python -m app.utils.seed_db```